 Reading changed my life.
 I loved to read as a kid but replaced books with games and other hobbies as I grew older.
 In my early 20s, however, I slowly became a voracious reader.
 I owe most of that to fitness, as my reading obsession began with scouring fitness and nutrition blogs and articles.
 Eventually, that evolved into fitness and nutrition books, and that turned into self-development across all domains.

 In 2015, I read a total of 22 books.
 In 2016, I upped it to 62 books.
 Below you’ll find, in no particular order, the best of the best for health, fitness, happiness, and even relaxation with the bonus list.
-All right, on to book number one.

 The Power of Habit by Charles Duhigg